 Use all service ports and open all flow-control devices, including solenoid valves.

-Federal regulations require that refrigerant is not vented into the atmosphere.
-Recover during system repair or final unit disposal.
+Federal regulations require that you do not vent refrigerant into the atmosphere.
+Recover refrigerant during system repair or final unit disposal.

 Failure to follow this caution may result in equipment damage or improper operation.